Ramsai170899/profile/revised resume.md

----

-### **Revised Resume Sections**

 #### **Objective**

-A Professional Summary is more modern and impactful than an Objective.
-It summarizes your experience and value upfront.

-> **Data Scientist & Actuarial Analyst** with expertise in developing and deploying machine learning models and data engineering tools to solve complex business problems in the insurance and financial sectors.
+**Data Scientist & Actuarial Analyst** with expertise in developing and deploying machine learning models and data engineering tools to solve complex business problems in the insurance and financial sectors.
 Proficient in the end-to-end model lifecycle, from data validation and feature engineering in Python and PySpark to deploying production-ready solutions that drive efficiency and provide actionable insights.
 Proven ability to deliver significant performance improvements, including a 7x speed-up in critical financial forecasting.

 #### **Work Experience**